Privacy Policy

 Telephone Consumer Protection Act (TCPA)

-SMS sent through Parla are governed by the TCPA.
-Parla operates under a registered 10DLC political-messaging campaign with its SMS provider, honors STOP / opt-out keywords automatically, and maintains opt-out suppression records.
+Messages sent through Parla are governed by the TCPA and applicable state law.
+Parla dispatches through carrier-compliant infrastructure registered for political messaging, honors STOP / opt-out automatically, and maintains opt-out suppression records.
 The campaign that sends a message is responsible for ensuring it has the consent or established relationship required to contact each recipient.
-Disputes regarding SMS consent or delivery may be directed to privacy@parlalive.com.
+Disputes regarding consent or delivery may be directed to privacy@parlalive.com.

 Children's Online Privacy Protection Act (COPPA)